 McAfee offers four degrees, five combined degrees, and one certificate program:

-Master of Divinity (M. Div.)
+Master of Divinity in Residence and Fully Online (M. Div.)

 Master of Divinity and M.S. in Clinical Mental Health Counseling

 Master of Divinity and Master of Business Administration

 Master of Divinity and M.S. in Organizational Leadership